johanhaleby/kystrix/README.md

 Kystrix provides a module named `kystrix-spring` makes it easier to integrate and work with [Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html) and [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) and Hystrix.

-The project will hopefully be available at Maven central soon.

 #### Maven

 ```xml